Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 GQA[5] is the compromise between MHA and MQA.
 Instead of 1 KV head (MQA) or KV heads (MHA), use KV groups where :

 With groups and total query heads, each group of queries shares one K and one V. For example, Mistral 7B's 32 query heads with 8 KV groups means 4 queries share each KV pair.
-That's a 4:1 ratio: 4x less KV cache than MHA, but with significantly more representational diversity than MQA's single KV pair.
+That's a 4:1 ratio: 4x less KV cache than MHA, but with more representational diversity than MQA's single KV pair.

 1def kv_group_for_query(query_head: int, query_heads: int, kv_heads: int) -> int: